 Unfortunately, that means people get bad advice.

 A while ago I ran a course called Authority Blogger.
-It was about building a business by sharing what you know, what you can help people with.
+It was about building a business by sharing what you know, and what you can most help people with.

-The people you help form a community, and that community leads to you being supported in return.
+The people you help eventually form your community, and that community leads to you being supported in return.

-While I can push myself to stand in front of an audience, I am reluctant due to being shy.
+While I can push myself to stand in front of an audience, I am reluctant to speak most of the time due to being shy.
 I am introverted.
 It makes me extremely uncomfortable to be in the spotlight so I focus on teaching what I have learned, and contribute by helping.

 The best thing is you get rewarded for tangibly, and memorably helping people.